jwulf/zeebe-cloud-canary/README.md

 # Zeebe Cloud Canary

 Use this package to allow your Zeebe applications to alert when they are not able to receive work from the broker - whether due to a broker outage or a dropped connection.
+Read more about the use-cases on the [Zeebe blog](https://zeebe.io/blog/2019/11/operational-monitoring-cloud-canary/).

 The `ZeebeCanary` class deploys a workflow to the broker that starts a loop with a user-configured heartbeat interval, and spawns a worker that services the loop.